Aayan-01/CLOT/README.md

 1. **Environment Variables**
    - [ ] Set strong `SESSION_SECRET` (32+ random characters)
    - [ ] Configure `ALLOWED_ORIGINS` with your domain
+  2. **Frontend (static) hosting on Google Cloud Storage / CDN**

+  - When you host the compiled frontend separately (for example on Google Cloud Storage, Cloud CDN, or another static host) you must build the client with VITE_API_ORIGIN set to the backend URL so the browser can reach your API.
+  - Example GitHub Actions setup (see .github/workflows/deploy-client-gcs.yml in repo):

+    Required repo secrets:
+    - `GCP_SA_KEY` — service account key JSON with Storage Admin permission
+    - `GCP_PROJECT_ID` — your Google Cloud project id
+    - `GCS_BUCKET_NAME` — name of the public bucket used for static hosting
+    - `BACKEND_API_URL` — the backend URL that the client will call (eg. https://retro-rate-abcdef.a.run.app)

+    The action builds the client with VITE_API_ORIGIN=$BACKEND_API_URL and uploads dist/ to the GCS bucket.
+The built app will call the backend endpoint you provide.

+    Notes:
+    - In production it's preferable to keep the bucket private and serve assets via Cloud CDN and signed URLs; the example action sets public objectViewer for convenience/demos.
+    - Make sure the server's `ALLOWED_ORIGINS` includes your frontend origin so browsers can make cross-origin requests.

    - [ ] Set `NODE_ENV=production`
   - [ ] Verify `GOOGLE_CLOUD_GEMINI_API_KEY` and `GOOGLE_AI_STUDIO_FLASH_API_KEY` are set (or configure via Secret Manager)